Photos can make your marketing content go from good to great. Here’s how you can spice up your hotel imagery when you’re doing it yourself.

 Use natural light where possible, illuminating with room lighting where needed to get rid of the dark shadows.
 For exterior photography, consider shooting during what professionals call the ‘golden hour’ – shortly after sunrise and just before sunset.

 Ask yourself, what you’re trying to show off through the photos?
 What is unique about your property?
 Is it a room balcony?
-Is it the views from a room?
+Is it the view from a room?
 Is it your high-end toiletries?
-Do you have amazing art work in your property?
+Do you have amazing artwork in your property?
 Even the most basic of meeting rooms has a visual element – a great light fixture, an interesting display of pencils and notepads, or technological element that makes your property stand out.
 Focus on these.

 The Internet is swimming with photo editing tools for desktop and smartphones that can be used to enhance photos that you may consider irredeemable.
-And you don’t have to spend much to get these softwares – in fact many of them are free.
+And you don’t have to spend much to get this software – in fact many of them are free.
 We suggest trying Canva, Pixlr Express, PicMonkey and GIMP.

 Using these applications, you can sharpen blurred images, adjust colours, lighting, crop and much more.
 Go easy on the filters and effects – it is best to keep photos as natural as possible.

 A grainy photo where a user has to squint to make sense of the details does nothing for your property’s image.
 In fact it may very well be damaging it.
 So make sure you use only high resolution images on your listings, website, social media and other marketing channels.
-Most websites, including STAAH’s InstantSite websites, have the ability to adjust even high resolution images, so it does not impact the load time.
+Most websites, including STAAH’s InstantSite website, have the ability to adjust even high-resolution images, so it does not impact the load time.